Healthcare Management vs. Healthcare Administration [UPDATED 2026]

 • Taking steps to ensure compliance with state and federal regulations, such as the Health Insurance Portability and Accountability Act of 1996 (HIPAA)

-It’s important to note that, in addition to the duties outlined above, administration roles often involve managerial tasks — for example, managing projects or team members — which can lead to confusion about the distinction between these roles.
-Continue reading for a detailed comparison of healthcare management vs. healthcare administration, including education requirements, work environments, and typical salaries.
+It’s important to note that, in addition to the duties outlined above, administration roles often involve managerial tasks like managing projects or team members.

 woman in scrubs stands outside in a National campus